FabianoEger/tago-documentation/tutorials.rst

 For each device, you have to define a :ref:`bucket <ref_concepts_bucket>` to store its data.
 You can let Tago to create a new bucket with the same name as the device.

 All devices should use a valid :ref:`token <ref_concepts_token>` when accessing Tago.
 This token is automatically generated when a device is created.
-Go to the 'General information' session of the device, click on 'QR Code' or 'Tokens' and copy the token to be added in the Arduino code later.
+Go to the 'General information' section of the device, click on 'QR Code' or 'Tokens' and copy the token to be added in the Arduino code later.

 .. raw:: html